AliyunContainerService/pouch/ROADMAP.md

 ## Enhancement to Ecosystem

 For being open to container ecosystem, Pouch will be designed to be scalable.
-As a container engine, pouch will support pod and be able to integrate upper orchestraion layer with [kubernetes](https://github.com/kubernetes/kubernetes).
+As a container engine, pouch will support pod and be able to integrate upper orchestration layer with [kubernetes](https://github.com/kubernetes/kubernetes).
 For fundamental infrastructure management, pouch will embrace [CNI](https://github.com/containernetworking/cni) and [CSI](https://github.com/container-storage-interface).
 In the aspect of monitoring, logging and so on, Pouch takes an open role to approach cloud native.